 - When prospective memory stays in the brain, the default mode network (idle brain processing) and deep sleep operate on it by linking it to other memories, re-organizing it, re-processing it, etc., which can lead to creative insights.

 - Prospective thinking is “activating” for productivity.
 It resolves the question “what did I have to do?” many times!

 What affects it?

 Age and genetics are natural reasons that affect PM.
 As age increases, people tend to lose prospective memory and fail to remember something they’ve already declared important.
 Generally, PM improves from childhood to adulthood and then declines till death.
 While older people have more retrospective memory complaints, younger people have prospective memory complaints.
 Older people can acquire strategies to improve prospective memory and offset the decline.
 Lifestyle factors like smoking, alcohol (moderate and extreme), sleep deprivation, marijuana, and drugs (MDMA) affect it too.
-Diseases like Alzheimer’s, dementias, and mental health disorders like depression affect overall memory, including prospective memory.
-Those with resulting mild cognitive impairment and brain fog frequently have PM issues.
+Diseases like Alzheimer’s, dementias, and mental health disorders like depression and post-traumatic-stress-disorder (PTSD) worsen overall memory, including prospective memory.
+Those with mild cognitive impairment and brain fog frequently have PM issues.
 These tips might help.

 Motivation also affects prospective memory.
 When there are rewards to remembering something in the future and executing an intention, rewards in the sense of gaining something or avoiding a loss can motivate us to remember.
 So generally, awareness of the consequences of successfully remembering to remember helps improve PM.

 Finally, cognitive engagement with other tasks may or may not block PM.
 If that activity has your complete attention, PM might fail.